BRief Intervention and Treatment for Elders

 Assessment Instruments and Educational Materials for BRITE

-Some materials are in the public domain and available from CSAT and other selected instruments developed for BRITE can be accessed by emailing Dr. Robert Hazlett: email@example.com
+Some materials are in the public domain and available from CSAT and other instruments were developed for BRITE by Dr. Robert Hazlett.

 1. BRITE Health Promotion Workbook (English)